DyversHands/www.DyversHands.com/_pages/thelaunch.md

 In the wider tradition of Alex Roberts' *For the Queen*.
 Safety tools adapted from the X-Card by John Stavropoulos.
 Cover photograph by Todd Trapani on Unsplash.

-Playtested at earlier tables by Charles Picard and Deanna Zibello, and Brian and Tess O'Riva; and at Go Play NW by Kate, Keith, and Zim.
+Playtested at earlier tables by Deanna Zibello, Charles Picard, Tess and Brian O'Riva; and at Go Play NW by Kate, Keith, and Zim.

 ©2026 by Dyvers Hands Productions, LLC.
 Dyvers Hands™ and Auspice™ are trademarks of Dyvers Hands Productions, LLC.